Joey Mercury: World Wrestling Entertainment (2004–2007)

-Return to the independent circuit and Ring of Honor (2007–2008)
+Independent circuit (2007–2008)

 Birch's first appearance after his WWE release was on April 21 for Northeast Wrestling as Joey Matthews, when he and Romeo Roselli defeated The NOW.
 He went on to make appearances for MCW, Independent Wrestling Association Mid-South, and the New York Wrestling Connection, competing against wrestlers including Alex Shelley, Tyler Black, and Brother Runt.
 Matthew's wrestled in All American Wrestling (AAW) in July 2007, where he lost to Eric Priest in a match for the AAW Heritage Championship.
 He made another appearance on September 29, reuniting with Christian York, in a losing effort against the AAW Tag Team Champions, The Motor City Machine Guns (Chris Sabin and Alex Shelley).

 In September 2007, Matthews began working for OVW as a trainer for the intermediate class.
 He also competed in dark matches at the OVW television tapings.
 At TNA's Bound for Glory pay-per-view in October 2007, he competed in a dark match, where he teamed with Johnny Swinger in a losing effort to The Motor City Machineguns.
 For the remainder of 2007, Matthews worked for independent promotions, including Pro Wrestling Unplugged and the United Wrestling Federation.

+On March 12, 2008, at an OVW television taping, he defeated Jamin Olivencia to win the OVW Television Championship.
+After successful defenses against Olivencia, he dropped the title to Tommy McNailer a month later on April 16.
+In October 2008, Birch announced his retirement from professional wrestling due to injury.

+Ring of Honor (2008)

-On January 25, 2008, Matthews returned to ROH as the newest member of The Age of the Fall (AotF), where he partnered with Jimmy Jacobs in a losing effort against Roderick Strong and Rocky Romero of the No Remorse Corps.
+On January 25, 2008, Matthews returned to ROH as the newest member of Age of the Fall (AotF), where he partnered with Jimmy Jacobs in a losing effort against Roderick Strong and Rocky Romero of the No Remorse Corps.
 The following night, Matthews lost to Mark Briscoe.
 Matthews was mainly utilized in a tag team role as a member of the AotF, teaming with fellow faction members Tyler Black and Necro Butcher.
-During this time, he continued to work for other promotions, and on March 12, at an OVW television taping, he defeated Jamin Olivencia to win the OVW Television Championship.
-After successful defenses against Olivencia, he dropped the title to Tommy McNailer a month later on April 16.
-He continued to wrestle for ROH until Battle For Supremacy in June, when he and Jimmy Jacobs lost to Kevin Steen and El Generico, in what was his last ROH wrestling match.
+He continued to wrestle for ROH until Battle For Supremacy in June 2008, when he and Jimmy Jacobs lost to Kevin Steen and El Generico, in what was his last ROH wrestling match.

-He continued to wrestle for OVW, and also made appearances for MCW and German Stampede Wrestling.
-In October 2008, Birch announced his retirement from professional wrestling due to injury.